 1. Mix Shampoo and Water

-- ✅ BUILD A CAR WASH KIT - Adam’s Car Shampoo is spot free, rinses clean & won’t strip existing waxes, sealants, or ceramic coatings.
-Adam’s Shampoo will clean your wheels & tires but we recommend using a dedicated wheel & tire cleaner to remove brake dust & tire grease.
+- ✅ THE PERFECT ADDITION TO YOUR CAR WASH KIT - Adam’s Car Shampoo is spot free, rinses clean & won’t strip existing waxes, sealants, or ceramic coatings.
 Use it in sunlight, before cleansing your paint with a clay bar, waxing protection, or paint polishing.

-- ✅ 110% SATISFACTION GUARANTEE & USA MADE - At Adam’s, we strive to bring the BEST car cleaning supplies, auto detailing kits, washing accessories, microfiber towels, waxes, sealants, ceramic coatings, mops, brushes, mitts, sponges, garage tools, applicators & other high-quality car cleaning products to the car care industry.
-If you are not satisfied, let us know & we’ll do everything we can to make it right!
+- ✅ 110% SATISFACTION GUARANTEE - At Adam’s, we bring the BEST car cleaning supplies, auto detailing kits, washing accessories, and more to the car care industry.
+If you're not satisfied, we'll do everything we can to make it right.

 You need two buckets – one would contain clean water while the other would contain the shampoo/water mix.
 So, pour water into one of the buckets and add shampoo to it; there’s no perfect mix ratio here; just pour in enough shampoo.